Skip to main content

 1. AI agent host: the coding environment that runs uSpec skills (Cursor, Claude Code, or Codex)

-2. Figma Console MCP: the bridge that connects your agent to Figma files
+2. Figma MCP: the bridge that connects your agent to Figma files (either Figma Console MCP or native Figma MCP)

 3. Template library: the Figma file containing documentation templates